pingcap/docs-cn/tiup/tiup-cluster.md

 - To use a SSH plug-in for authentication
 - To use a customized SSH client

-Then you can use the `--native-ssh` command-line flag to enable the system-native command-line tool:
+Then you can use the `--ssh=system` command-line flag to enable the system-native command-line tool:

-- Deploy a cluster: `tiup cluster deploy <cluster-name> <version> <topo> --native-ssh`
+- Deploy a cluster: `tiup cluster deploy <cluster-name> <version> <topo> --ssh=system`
-- Start a cluster: `tiup cluster start <cluster-name> --native-ssh`
+- Start a cluster: `tiup cluster start <cluster-name> --ssh=system`
-- Upgrade a cluster: `tiup cluster upgrade ... --native-ssh`
+- Upgrade a cluster: `tiup cluster upgrade ... --ssh=system`

-You can add `--native-ssh` in all cluster operation commands above to use the system's native SSH client.
+You can add `--ssh=system` in all cluster operation commands above to use the system's native SSH client.

 To avoid adding such a flag in every command, you can use the `TIUP_NATIVE_SSH` system variable to specify whether to use the local SSH client: